MicrosoftDocs/Viva/WorkplaceAnalytics/Use/metric-filters.md

 ## Apply a metric filter

 In this example procedure, you apply a filter to a metric in a person query.
-Specifically, you restrict the _Email sent_ metric to include only the email that was sent during a particular time of day.
-Then, for the population of employees that you've indicated, the query results will show the number of emails sent during the time of day that you selected.
+Specifically, you restrict the _Email sent_ metric to include only email that was sent during a particular time of day.
+Then, for the population of employees that you specify, the query results will show the number of emails that were sent during the time of day that you selected.

 1. In Workplace Analytics, select **Analyze** > **Queries** > **Person**.